zeiss-digital-innovation/jee-mongodb-showcase/jee-mongodb-backend/README.md

 ### MongoDB

 - REST backend uses MongoDB as data provider.
+Uses [Morphia Object Mapper](http://mongodb.github.io/morphia/) to work with the database.
 - The default connection settings are host=localhost, port=27017, database=demo_campus.
   You can set different settings by supplying a custom `/src/main/webapp/META-INF/microprofile-config.properties` file.
   See the `microprofile-config.properties.template` file.